 Zinc is very much needed in the process of growth in humans and animals and is critical for the development and maintenance of healthy bones.

-It prevents the breakdown of bone and reduces inflammation that may cause bone damage as well as helps in forming new bones.
+It prevents the breakdown of bone and reduces inflammation that may cause bone damage and helps in forming new bones.

-In case of any occurrence of fracture, Zinc plays a vital role in the re-union of bones as well as healing wounds.
+If any occurrence of fracture, Zinc plays a vital role in the re-union of bones and healing wounds.